gollenia/ssc/README.md

 ## FAQ

 -   Can I store Passwords?
     No. I assume you use SSH keys, which is much safer

 ## Changelog

+### 0.0.3

+-   Now compiles on macOS
+-   Fixed error in sample config
+-   Fixed new fxtui function

 ### 0.0.2

 -   Ctrl-C now works as expected
 -   Better error handeling with corrupt YAML files

 ### 0.0.1

 -   initial release